TP53-inducible glycolysis and apoptosis regulator

-The TP53-inducible glycolysis and apoptosis regulator (TIGAR) also known as fructose-2,6-bisphosphatase TIGAR is an enzyme that in humans is encoded by the C12orf5 gene.
+The TP53-inducible glycolysis and apoptosis regulator (TIGAR) also known as fructose-2,6-bisphosphatase TIGAR is an enzyme that in humans is encoded by the TIGAR gene (previously C12orf5).

 TIGAR is a recently discovered enzyme that primarily functions as a regulator of glucose breakdown in human cells.
 In addition to its role in controlling glucose degradation, TIGAR activity can allow a cell to carry out DNA repair, and the degradation of its own organelles.
 Finally, TIGAR can protect a cell from death.
 Since its discovery in 2005 by Kuang-Yu Jen and Vivian G. Cheung, TIGAR has become of particular interest to the scientific community thanks to its active role in many cancers.
 Normally, TIGAR manufactured by the body is activated by the p53 tumour suppressor protein after a cell has experienced a low level of DNA damage or stress.
 In some cancers, TIGAR has fallen under the control of other proteins.
 The hope is that future research into TIGAR will provide insight into new ways to treat cancer.

 This gene is regulated as part of the p53 tumor suppressor pathway and encodes a protein with sequence similarity to the bisphosphate domain of the glycolytic enzyme that degrades fructose-2,6-bisphosphate.
 The protein functions by blocking glycolysis and directing the pathway into the pentose phosphate shunt.
 Expression of this protein also protects cells from DNA damaging reactive oxygen species and provides some protection from DNA damage-induced apoptosis.
 The 12p13.32 region that includes this gene is paralogous to the 11q13.3 region.